 The aortic valve controls the direction of blood flow from the left ventricle to the aorta.
 When in good working order, the aortic valve does not impede the flow of blood between these two spaces.
 Under some circumstances, the aortic valve becomes narrower than normal, impeding the flow of blood.
-This is known as aortic valve stenosis or aortic stenosis, often abbreviated as A.S.
+This is known as a rtic valve stenosis or a rtic stenosis, often abbreviated as A.S.